Radar detector: Description

 One device law enforcement use to measure the expected speed of a moving vehicle is Doppler radar, which uses the Doppler effect to measure the relative speed of a vehicle.
 Doppler radar works by beaming a radio wave at a vehicle to then measure the expected change in frequency of the reflected wave (that bounces off the vehicle).
 Law enforcement often employs Doppler radar via hand-held radar guns, from vehicles, or from fixed objects such as traffic signals.

 Radar detectors use a superheterodyne receiver to detect these electromagnetic emissions from the gun, and raise an alarm to notify the motorist when a transmission is detected.
 False alarms can occur however due to the large number of devices, such as automatic door openers (such as the ones at supermarkets and drug stores), speed signs, blind spot monitoring systems, poorly designed radar detectors and adaptive cruise control, that operate in the same part of the electromagnetic spectrum as radar guns.

-In recent years, some radar detectors have added GPS technology.
+Most modern radar detectors include GPS technology.
 This allows users to manually store the locations where police frequently monitor traffic, with the detector sounding an alarm when approaching that location in the future (this is accomplished by pushing a button and does not require coordinates to be entered).
-These detectors also allow users to manually store the coordinates of sites of frequent false alarms, which the GPS enabled detector will then ignore.
-The detector can also be programmed to mute alerts when traveling below a preset speed, limiting unnecessary alerts.
+These detectors also allow users to manually or automatically store the coordinates of sites of frequent false alarms, which the GPS enabled detector will then ignore.
+The detector can also be programmed to mute alerts when traveling below a preset speed, which reduces unnecessary alerts from stationary sources such as automatic door openers at shopping centers and roadside speed display signs that are more commonly encountered at low speeds.
 Some GPS enabled detectors can download the GPS coordinates of speed monitoring cameras and red-light cameras from the Internet, alerting the driver that they are approaching the camera.